Dunkable Oatmeal and Chocolate Cookies

 Steps

-• Pour the eggs and sugar into the bowl and mix with the whisk for a couple of minutes.
+• Pour the eggs and sugar into the bowl and mix with a whisk for a couple of minutes.

-• Add the previously sifted flour, cocoa, and chocolate chips.
+• Combine the sifted flour, cocoa, and chocolate chips.

-• Knead briefly and add the warmed milk where the baker’s ammonia has been dissolved.
+• Briefly knead and add the warm milk in which the baker’s ammonia has been dissolved.

 • Finish the dough in the bowl, which will be slightly sticky but workable.

-• Break off pieces of about 0.9-1 oz each and shape into small logs.
+• Break off pieces weighing about 25/30 g each and form them into small logs.

-• Roll the cookies in a plate with a little sugar and place them on the baking sheet lined with parchment paper.
+• Roll the cookies in a plate with a little sugar and place them on a baking sheet lined with parchment paper.

-• Use a fork to mark the dunkable chocolate cookies and then bake them for about 15 minutes.
-After baking, leave them in the oven for about 5 minutes with the door slightly open, and then let them cool on a wire rack.
+• Use a fork to score the dunkable chocolate cookies and bake them for about 15 minutes.
+After baking, leave them in the oven for about 5 minutes with the door slightly open, then let them cool on a wire rack.

 Storage: